airborne-commando/user-email-gen/README.md

-# Email generator for both cock.li and proton mail
+# Email username for both cock.li and proton mail

 To install simply run